Tuesday 11 AugustOther venues

 John Smedley Ltd. of Lea Mills, Derbyshire, one of the first companies to install fully fashioned knitting machinery, produces fine gauge knitwear using traditional hand finishing techniques alongside cutting-edge technology.

 Friday 22 November

 Did you or your family work in the East Midland’s textile industry between 1980 and 2005?

-Making music was a central activity in Georgian homes, contributing to an expansion of the music printing and instrument building trades in the period.
+Making music was a central activity in Georgian homes, contributing to an expansion of the music printing.

-Christmas in late-18th century England was a time for the upper classes to give lavish balls and parties at their country estates.
-Period wind ensemble Boxwood & Brass presents a taste of the elegant and diverting music that accompanied the festivities.
+Christmas in late-18th century England was a time for the upper classes to give lavish balls.

 Explore events and exhibitions at Lakeside